sergiocarracedo/blog/source/_posts/sharing-variables-between-scss-and-typescript.md

 ---
-title: Exporting SCSS variables and importing in Typescript
+title: Sharing variables between SCSS and Typescript
-date: 2020-07-29
+date: 2020-07-17
 tags:
 cover: /images/share-scss-variables-ts-3951901.jpg
 ---

-Sometimes you need to share variables between CSS (or SCSS) and Typescript, for example, you have a list of colors in your SCSS file and need to check the variable names in typescript to be sure is an available color.
+Sometimes you need to share variables between CSS (or SCSS) and Typescript, for example, if you have a list of colors in your SCSS file and need to check the variable names in typescript to be sure is an available color.

-Imagine a Vue component that have a property to set the background color:
+Imagine a Vue component have a property to set the background color:

 ```html
 <template>